-The waiting space in any healthcare facility serves many purposes—it establishes a first impression, it offers a place to rest and recharge and it offers patients the chance to connect with caregivers and others.
-Waiting spaces are valuable real estate and are often busy, so planners and facility managers need to determine how to get the best utilization from the space they have.
-There is often a temptation to cram in rows of ganged seating, with the mindset that more seats equals more use.
-In fact, this approach often leads to the opposite result!
+The waiting room in a healthcare facility serves many purposes—it establishes a first impression, offers a place to rest and recharge, and provides patients the chance to connect with caregivers and others.
+Waiting rooms are valuable, busy real estate, so planners and facility managers need to determine how to best use the space.

+You may be tempted to cram in rows of ganged seating with the mindset that more seats equal more use, but this approach often leads to the opposite result.
 Why?
-Studies of waiting room utilization have shown that some seats in busy waiting area are almost always filled and others are left completely empty.
+Studies of waiting room utilization have shown that some seats in a busy waiting area are almost always filled while others are often left empty.
 In some cases, people will stand rather than choose one of the “unpopular” seats.
-So – what makes a seat popular?
+What makes a seat popular?

-Placement – studies show that patients prefer seats with a direct line of sight to either the reception desk or doorway to treatment spaces (or both).
-Patients want to ensure they aren’t “forgotten” and those with visual or auditory limitations want to ensure they aren’t missed.
+Placement: Studies show patients prefer seats with a direct line of sight to either the reception desk or doorway to treatment spaces (or both).
+Patients want to ensure they aren’t “forgotten,” and those with visual or auditory limitations want to ensure they aren’t missed.

-Proximity – this varies by practice and patient population, but studies show patients are more likely to choose seating near amenities.
-That might mean a charging station, a coffee bar, in view of a television or in pediatric spaces, the children’s play area.
+Proximity: This varies by practice and patient population, but studies show patients are more likely to choose seating near amenities.
+That might mean a charging station, coffee bar, in view of a television, or children’s play area in pediatric spaces.

-Personal Space – generally, patients will not choose to sit right next to a stranger unless no other options are available (and will sometimes choose to stand!).
+Personal Space: Generally, patients will not choose to sit right next to a stranger unless no other options are available.
+They may even prefer to stand in this situation.
 Studies show that even when seating is arranged in back-to-back rows, people will space themselves so they aren’t directly behind someone.
-Personal space, especially when patients may feel especially vulnerable due to illness, is a very important consideration.
+Personal space is an important consideration, especially when patients feel vulnerable due to illness.

-Accessibility – long rows of ganged seating are often not comfortable or accessible for those with physical limitations.
-Those who are mobility impaired, obese or pregnant often have trouble getting in and out of standard chairs or down crowded aisles.
-Dedicated wheelchair “parking” is something easy to overlook in designing a space, but critically important.
+Accessibility: Long rows of ganged seating are often not comfortable or accessible for those with physical limitations.
+Those who are mobility impaired, obese, or pregnant often have trouble getting in and out of standard chairs or navigating crowded aisles.
+Dedicated wheelchair parking is easy to overlook when designing a space but critically important.

-Plan for wheelchairs and walkers – ensure that there are spaces that wheelchairs can be placed safely so that aisles and patient flow is not impeded.
+Ensure there are spaces where wheelchairs can be placed safely so that aisles and patient flow are not impeded.
 Aisles should be wide enough between seating rows that a person with a walker can pass safely.

-Offer personal space buffers – floor space is precious, so using a wider arm profile on a lounge chair, or placing a 12” wide table between two seats gives people their own space but doesn’t eat up a lot of room.
-Bariatric chairs, or those with a wider seat (24”+) also help create personal space bubbles and accommodate larger patients safely.
+Floor space is precious, so using a wider arm profile on a lounge chair or placing a side table between seats gives people their own space but doesn’t eat up a lot of room.
+Bariatric chairs or those with a wider seat (24”+) also help create personal space bubbles and accommodate larger patients safely.

-Help patients stay connected – offering seating with integrated power allows patients to use their own devices while waiting.
-Small workspaces provide a place to fill out paperwork comfortably, or to catch up on work.
+Offer seating with integrated power that allows patients to use their devices while waiting.
+Small workspaces provide a place to complete paperwork or catch up on work.

-Keep sight lines in mind – when establishing your design, ensure that most seats have a clear line of sight to the reception desk, treatment areas and the restroom.
+When establishing your design, ensure that most seats have a clear line of sight to the reception desk, treatment areas, and restroom.